rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 * validation set accuracy of 94.5%
 * test set accuracy of 93.7%

 A well known architecture was chosen.
+Here are responses to the prompts in the writeup template:
 * What architecture was chosen? __LeNet__
 * Why did you believe it would be relevant to the traffic sign application? __Similar in nature to MNIST character recognition__
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? __Accuracies reported at higher than 93%.__